Ledgerback/DGSF/Action Plans/Action Plan for V1.0.md

 		- Create a contact list of prominent members of the public, academia, and industry
 		- schedule meetings with members contacted
 		- complete interview using structured interview format
-		- create a structued interview format
+		- create a structured interview format
 	- Goal:
 		- Develop AI-based tools to automate DAO Index assessments and improve querying the DAO Index data repository
 	- Tasks:
 		- Learn how to use LLM-development frameworks like LangChain, LlamaIndex, and Haystack
 		- Develop software prototypes for Retrieval-Augmented Generation (RAG)
 		- Develop software prototypes for LLM-assisted, automated assessments of DAOs with the DAO Index questionnaire
+	- Goal:
+		- Migrate databases from Airtable to NocoDB
+	- Tasks:
+		- Create corresponding bases in NocoDB
+		- Download and edit bases to ingest into bases on NocoDB